JeVois 1.22

 • Make sure you understand the quantization concepts in Converting and Quantizing Deep Neural Networks for JeVois-Pro

-• You need to download and install the Hailo Software Suite docker to convert/compress your model on a desktop computer running Linux Ubuntu 20.04.
+• You need to download and install the Hailo Software Suite docker to convert/compress your model on a desktop computer running Linux Ubuntu 20.04 or later.
 Registration and password required.
 Hailo reserves the right to accept or deny your developer registration request.

 • Everything you need for runtime inference (HailoRT runtime libraries, Hailo PCIe kernel driver) is pre-installed on your JeVois microSD.